ypetya/stompbroker/readme.md

 - change processors params name: 1) to reflect writer threads count 2) be more intuitive
 + add basic help and upload binary
 + message exchange PUB-SUB distribution by default
-- message exchange Workerqueue distribution with special topic names
+~ message exchange "Workerqueue distribution" with special topic name (only a single topic is guaranteed to keep the orders balanced)
 - Introduce new internal queue for ACK/NACK: ack_queue, with command line arg ack_timeout
 ? multiple message dispatcher threads
 + Lower CPU load: replace sleeping thread loops with mutex to wait/notify awake in threadsafe queue